-Effective Home Remedies for Cold Sores (Fever Blisters)Natural Remedies
+Effective Home Remedies for Cold Sores (Fever Blisters)Updated: December 23, 2016Natural Remedies

 The huge billboard pictured above is currently on display near my home.
 It is advertising to find adults willing to participate in a research study to test a new drug designed to treat cold sores.
 Kind of ironic that the sign is positioned right above a Burger King, wouldn’t you say?
 You don’t need a research study to know that folks who eat a lot of fast food and other junk probably suffer from cold sores with more frequency than those that don’t.
 Could the sign’s eye rolling position actually be no coincidence?